frontendstu/qr-code-component/README.md

 - Flexbox
 - CSS Grid

-Probably using Sass for this project was a bit overkill, but I have been using it for many years and I just can't stop using it.
-I like that you can break your styles up into partials so your code looks a lot neater.

 ### What I learned

 This was a very straightforward project.
-It was a good introduction to get the motivation moving.
+It was a good introduction to get the motivation flowing.
 I’m happy with the look of it and I think it will be very close to the original design.
-I am fall short of the leading of the heading and content.
+I may fall short with the leading of the heading and content.
+Probably using Sass for this project was a bit overkill, but I have been using it for many years and I just can't stop using it.
+I like that you can break your styles up into partials so your code looks a lot neater.

 ## Author